Disciplinary Regulations

 • A student who chronically withdraws from courses and does not make any academic progress may be suspended.

-• An academically suspended student may be reviewed for readmission to The College at Mid-America after an absence of one semester.
+• An academically suspended student may be reviewed for readmission to Mid-America College after an absence of one semester.

 Dismissal

-A student may be dismissed from The College at Mid-America if he/she is granted readmittance after the suspension and fails to achieve a satisfactory cumulative grade-point average in the next term (semester).
+A student may be dismissed from Mid-America College if they are granted readmittance after the suspension and fail to achieve a satisfactory cumulative grade-point average in the next term (semester).

 Returning from Suspension